anezkavirani/words-we-wear/README.md

 An interactive data visualization that analyzes Disney character dialogues with gender analysis, using p5.js and ML5.js for real-time person detection and interaction.

+## Live Demo
+The visualization is available at: [https://words-we-wear.vercel.app](https://words-we-wear.vercel.app)

 ## Project Overview

 This visualization explores Disney character dialogues across different time periods (1990-2024) and analyzes them through the lens of gender representation.
 The project uses PoseNet for real-time person detection, allowing users to interact with the visualization through movement.